thoughtworks-hpc/cte/order_manager/README.md

 > -f, --log_file:  Log file location, default: /tmp/order_manager.log

-> -t, --test_mode_is_open: '0' means not open, in this mode, order manager will not write database, '1' or other number means open
+> -t, --test_mode_is_open: '0' means not open.
+'1' or other number means open, in this mode, order manager will not write database.

 > --db_user: InfluxDB username